Webinar Recap: Generics and Biosimilars in MS Treatment

 placeholder

-Piet Eelen’s presentation highlighted the evolving responsibilities of MS nurses in navigating the increasingly complex treatment landscape.
-He emphasised the importance of patient education, communication, and strategies for managing therapy transitions, including addressing the nocebo effect associated with biosimilars.
+Piet Eelen, RN, MSc, emphasised the importance of patient education, communication, and strategies for managing therapy transitions, including addressing the nocebo effect associated with biosimilars.

 Piet provided examples of practical tools and approaches to support nurses in empowering patients, fostering adherence, and ensuring informed, shared decision-making.
 His insights reinforced the critical role of MS nurses in enhancing care quality and patient outcomes in a dynamic therapeutic environment.